abpanic/Task-Tracker/Building.md

 2. Make the script executable.<br>
 Open a terminal window and navigate to the directory where the script is located.
 Then, run the following command:
 ```
-chmod +x PodomoroTimer.py
+chmod +x PomodoroTimer.py
 ```
 This command grants the script executable permissions.

 3. Associate the script with the Python interpreter.<br>
 To make sure your script opens with Python when double-clicked, you need to associate .py files with the Python interpreter.
 To do this, follow these steps:<br>
 a.
-Right-click on the PodomoroTimer.py file and select "Properties" from the context menu.<br>
+Right-click on the PomodoroTimer.py file and select "Properties" from the context menu.<br>
 b.
 In the "Properties" window, navigate to the "Open With" tab.<br>
 c.
 Find the "Python 3" interpreter in the list of applications.
 If you don't see it, click "Show other applications" and find it in the extended list.<br>
 d.
 Select "Python 3" and click the "Set as default" button.<br>
-Double click the script: Now you should be able to double-click the PodomoroTimer.py file to run the script.<br>
+Double click the script: Now you should be able to double-click the PomodoroTimer.py file to run the script.<br>

 4. (Optional) Create a desktop shortcut.<br>
 Right-click on your desktop and select "Create a new launcher here" or "Create Launcher" (the wording may differ depending on your Ubuntu version).<br>
 In the "Create Launcher" window, fill in the details:<br>
 a.
 Type: Select "Application" from the dropdown menu.<br>
 b.
-Name: Enter a name for the shortcut, such as "Podomoro Timer".<br>
+Name: Enter a name for the shortcut, such as "Pomodoro Timer".<br>
 c.
-Command: Click the "Browse" button and navigate to the location of your PodomoroTimer.py file.
+Command: Click the "Browse" button and navigate to the location of your PomodoroTimer.py file.
 Select the file and click "Open".<br>
 d.
 (Optional) Icon: Click the icon placeholder to choose an icon for the shortcut.<br>
 Click "OK" or "Create" to create the desktop shortcut.<br>